Emjhay-carullo/Emjhay-carullo/README.md

 - 👋 Hi, I’m @Emjhay-carullo
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning web development and game development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on different project to learn and practice the skills that i learn
 - 📫 How to reach me.
 Email me at mikejaycarullo@gmail.com

 <!---